selinon/selinon/docs.source/storage.rst

 Database connection pool
 ########################

 Each worker is trying to be efficient when it comes to number of connections to a database.
-There is held only one instance of :class:`DataStorage <selinon.dataStorage.DataStorage>` class per whole worker.
-Selinon transparently takes care of concurrent-safety when calling methods of :class:`DataStorage <selinon.dataStorage.DataStorage>` if you plan to run your worker with concurrency level higher than one.
+There is held only one instance of :class:`DataStorage <selinon.data_storage.DataStorage>` class per whole worker.
+Selinon transparently takes care of concurrent-safety when calling methods of :class:`DataStorage <selinon.data_storage.DataStorage>` if you plan to run your worker with concurrency level higher than one.

 .. note::

-  You can also simply share connection across multiple :class:`DataStorage <selinon.dataStorage.DataStorage>` classes in inheritance hierarchy and reuse already defined connections.
+  You can also simply share connection across multiple :class:`DataStorage <selinon.data_storage.DataStorage>` classes in inheritance hierarchy and reuse already defined connections.
 You can also do storage aliasing as described in :ref:`practices`.

-If you would like to request some storage from your configuration, you can request storage adapter from Selinon :class:`StoragePool <selinon.storagePool>`:
+If you would like to request some storage from your configuration, you can request storage adapter from Selinon :class:`StoragePool <selinon.storage_pool>`:

 .. code-block:: python